SAP/project-sailor/docs/tutorial.rst

 Tutorial
 ========

-In this tutorial you will learn how to use project "Sailor" to build your own algorithms and models from data stored in your SAP backends.
+In this tutorial, you will learn how to use project "Sailor" to build your own algorithms and models from data stored in your SAP backends.
 In particular, you will learn how to:

 - :ref:`Configure project Sailor to access your SAP backend for asset master data and IoT data <how_to_configure>`